"The Woman Who Loved a Spy" by Leslie Muzingo

 She was published in last year's Iowa State Writers Guild, The World Retold, (2016).
 Her stories have also been found in 'Literary Mama', (2015) and Puff Puff Prose Poetry and a Play (2015).
 She considers herself an emerging writer.
 Her emergence is a slow one as she has so many things she likes to do, and there are only so many hours in a day.

-She has a story coming out in August in the anthology, "Two Eyes Open" by MacKenzie Publishing.
+She recently had a story published in the anthology, "Two Eyes Open" by MacKenzie Publishing.

 Follow Leslie on Twitter @sootfoot5.